-So, here we were, beginning to feel quite at home in Italy and preparing to celebrate our first American holiday here.
-As I awoke two days prior, I gasped with excitement to see the surprise Monte Stella had in store for us – She was adorned with a light, glistening frosting of snow!!
-Snow is extremely rare in Southern Italy and rarely ever happens, but we were lucky enough to witness this rare event.
+So, here I am, beginning to feel quite at home in Italy and preparing to celebrate my first American holiday here.
+As I awoke two days prior, I gasped with excitement to see the surprise Monte Stella had in store for me – She was adorned with a light, glistening frosting of snow!!
+Snow is extremely rare in Southern Italy and rarely ever happens, but I was lucky enough to witness this rare event.

 Monte Stella stands at a majestic 3,711 feet above sea level right by the sea, so this just further emphasizes her stature!
 There is truly no way to capture her majesty with a lens.
-You must be physically present to take in the full effect, which in case you haven’t gathered by now, I would be more than ready and willing to do 24/365, except for the wonderful family (including adorable little grandchildren) and great friends we have in the US.
+You must be physically present to take in the full effect, which in case you haven’t gathered by now, I would be more than ready and willing to do 24/365.
 In Italy, I always rise early every morning and practically run to the window and balcony to check out the view.
 This often leads to yet another photo shoot of the coastline and Monte Stella, because it’s never the same picture twice.
 Yes, God is the most amazing artist!
-And in Casalvelino, He has big sky, huge Monte Stella and the sea to work with, all at once . . . in my opinion, it doesn’t get better!
+And in Casalvelino, He has a big sky, huge Monte Stella and the sea to work with, all at once . . . in my opinion, it doesn’t get better!

-Before we knew it, it was Thanksgiving and we awoke to find quite a different view.
+Before I knew it, it was Thanksgiving and I awoke to find quite a different view.
 The atmosphere had become a bit unstable, perhaps due to the cold air that caused the snow to fall on Monte Stella.
-Our weather app told us to expect a stormy day for Thanksgiving, and the skies certainly supported that forecast, so we hurried out to the shops before afternoon siesta set in to grab everything we would need for our Cilentano-style Thanksgiving Feast.
+My weather app told me to expect a stormy day for Thanksgiving, and the skies certainly supported that forecast, so I hurried out to the shops before afternoon siesta set in to grab everything I would need for my Cilentano-style Thanksgiving Feast.

-So, off to the pescheria (fish store), pasticceria (pastry shop) and frutta e verdure (fruit and vegetables) to gather everything needed for our feast.
+So, off I went to the pescheria (fish store), pasticceria (pastry shop) and frutta e verdure (fruit and vegetables) to gather everything needed for my feast.

-The day was filled with back to back thunderstorms and we enjoyed watched the spectacular cloud formations over the sea and around Monte Stella from our hilltop perch across the valley.
+The day was filled with back to back thunderstorms and I enjoyed watching the spectacular cloud formations over the sea and around Monte Stella from my hilltop perch across the valley.

 After about twelve back to back dramatic storms, clearing seemed to be coming from the sea.
 Red sky at night, sailors delight!